aws-quickstart/quickstart-examples/patterns/LambdaZips/README.md

 # Lambda Zips

-This pattern enables templates that include Lambda functions to be deployed in any region without needing additional regional buckets containing function zips.
+This pattern enables templates that include Lambda functions to be deployed in any region without needing to manually create and populate additional regional buckets containing function zips.

 ## Example implementation